VP-EngineerW/Machine-Learning-of-Real-Time-Data-for-Asset-Management/Datasets/PRCW_Challenge_8x8_GreyScale_Images_4.0.7.8_20190904_145611/README.md

-# Dataset to assess the performance of TensorFlow algorithms
+# Dataset of High Local-Complexity Images

 The goal of the dataset is to assess the performance of deep neural network and other machine learning algorithms within the TensorFlow framework in case of complex non-stationary data